-University of Wyoming students show off green building on campus
+University of Wyoming students show off green building with cork flooring on campus

 University of Wyoming students show off green building on campus Students at the University of Wyoming recently took a step toward a more environmentally-friendly campus when they provided tours at the grand opening of the Bim Kendall house.
 The building was originally built in the 1950s as a prairie-style office building, but now it is home to the university's Environment and Natural Resources Program (ENR).